 End of a Dynasty

 Although the transition occurred in the 1960s, the last chapter in the family era of Barling Pipes was really set in motion in 1927, when Imperial Tobacco bought a large portion of the British tobacconist chain, Finlay & Co.
 At the time, Imperial held just shy of half of Finlay’s common equity and most of their preferred shares.
 Then in 1960, Finlay purchased B. Barling & Sons Ltd., bringing an end to the Barling family’s absolute control.
-However, this didn’t immediately translate to the family having no role in the company.
+However, the family wasn't immediately deposed.

 In 1963, Imperial acquired the remaining Finlay stock.
 A year and a half before this however, right between Barling’s acquisition and Imperial's control over Finlay, there was an overhaul of management at Barling.
 This included William Alan resigning in 1962, his role as managing director being filled by an employee from Finlay.
 It is in the 1962 catalogue following the departure of the Barling family that we see Barling pipes with revised grades and nomenclature.
 This is the first change to the pre-Finlay pipes—even after they bought Barling, there was no observable change until this point.